Suicide Squad (hooligan firm): History

-On 18 October 2009, following the first Premier League derby between Blackburn Rovers and Burnley, members of the Suicide Squad clashed at the Station public house in the Cherry Tree area of the town in a riot described by police officers as "like something out of Braveheart".
+On 18 October 2009, following the East Lancashire derby between Blackburn Rovers and Burnley at Ewood Park, members of the Suicide Squad clashed at the Station public house in the Cherry Tree area in a riot described by police officers as "like something out of Braveheart".
 In January 2011, 12 members of the Suicide Squad received prison sentences totalling 32 years along with lengthy banning orders.
 Andrew Porter was discovered to have organised the riot, receiving the heaviest sentence; a five-year prison sentence along with a ten-year banning order.
-Porter had written a book — Suicide Squad: The Inside Story of a Football Firm — about his experiences as a football hooligan.
+In 2005, Porter had written a book — Suicide Squad: The Inside Story of a Football Firm — about his experiences as a football hooligan.